What is ACES?

 What happens if I am not accepted into my major of choice?

 ACES advisors will work with you from day one to discuss all of your options, including “parallel plans” for majors that have an application and are thus not guaranteed.
 A “parallel plan” is another option for a major that will still lead you to your ultimate long-term goals.
-In many cases, your choice for an undergraduate major will not have as much of an impact on your employability as other factors, such as the experiences you have had during college, the networking that you have done, and the transferable skills that you have developed.
+In many cases, your choice for an undergraduate major will not have as much of an impact on your employability as other factors, such as the experiences you have had during college, the connections that you have made, and the transferable skills that you have developed.
 A majority of jobs and graduate programs do not give preference to what your undergraduate major is, so you have options!
 You will work with your ACES advisor to create a plan that works best for you.

 How can I start exploring majors now?

-UConn has an awesome resource for major and career exploration called The Major Experience (TME)!
+UConn has an interactive resource for major and career exploration called The Major Experience (TME).
 On there, you will find information about all of the majors UConn offers, student TME Mentors you can connect with to learn more about their majors, and a variety of tools and resources designed to support your exploration.
 If you need a place to start, we recommend completing the virtual Major Elimination Activity!